 Tables

 Some tables do not have table row headers when needed, so you cannot navigate using the headers.
-This fails WCAG 2.1 success criterion 1.3.1 (info and relationships).
-This is because of the publishing tool we use, which we are currently working to resolve.
+This is because of the publishing tool we currently use.
+This fails WCAG 2.1 success criterion 1.3.1: info and relationships and we are currently working to resolve this issue.

 File names